AppGharage/Epay-Support/docs/home/README.md

 ## Overview
 Epay, is a service that makes it easier for African businesses to accept online payments (both local and International) without owing a website or being a developer.

-We believe runing a business is difficult, therefore, accepting payments shouldn't be difficult.
+We believe running a business is difficult, therefore, accepting payments shouldn't be difficult.
 Epay makes sure you get paid whilst you focus on building your business.

 **Get Paid around the World, Grow your Business, Go Global!**